 Fidelity was home to investment maven Peter Lynch whose Magellan Fund compiled one of the best track records in the history of the industry.
 Always an innovator, Fidelity today has a full suite of trading tools for both buy-and-hold investors like Lynch and day traders who utilize technical analysis and speed to make profits.
+These tools include a recently redesigned mobile app and speedy desktop trading platform.

 Interested in a side gig as a day trader?
 Fidelity is a good place to start thanks to their account options, research tools, education center, and trading platforms.
 But you’ll need to understand the risks and rewards of day trading if you want to have success – even the best platforms and brokers can’t save you from making mental mistakes.